site.btaMedia Review: June 28

 Mediapool reported on Thursday that Sofia's Interior Ministry Regional Directorate had asked Sofia Municipality to fence off the parking spaces and bike lanes introduced in April with the traffic reorganization of Sofia’s Vitosha Blvd, Patriarch Evtimiy Blvd, and Fridtjof Nansen St. The Directorate argued that the area constitutes a construction site that cannot be used and should be secured by a solid fence.
 The police referred to a Supreme Administrative Court ruling dated June 20, according to which the Municipality should suspend the traffic organization because the capital’s traffic plan expired in 2017 and a new one has not been adopted since.

-During an inspection of the area the same day, caretaker Interior Minister Kalin Stoyanov threatened that if the police order is not complied with, a fine of up to BGN 7,000 would be issued.
+During an inspection of the area the same day, caretaker Interior Minister Kalin Stoyanov said that if the police order is not complied with, a fine of up to BGN 7,000 would be issued.

 Interviewed by bTV on Friday, Sofia Mayor Vassil Terziev was adamant that fences will not be put up or the parking spaces on the boulevards removed.
 He said that they will appeal a potential fine, and if they do get fined after all, he will take responsibility and pay the fine himself.
 Terziev noted that the issue has been largely politicized, adding that they have complied with the ruling of the court and have stopped the reorganization accordingly.